What Is Pipe Corrosion Causes, Risks and Long Term Solutions

 Galvanic Corrosion

 This happens when two different metals come into contact.
-One metal corrodes faster due to electrical reactions.
+One metal corrodes faster due to electrochemical reactions.

 Crevice Corrosion